Posted on: April 6, 2021

 2. Embedding Risk and Compliance in Product and Service Line Functions

-Strategic and disruption risk, like competitive challengers and changes in customer behavior, are presenting significant upset to firms.
-As a result, financial services institutions are moving to embed risk and compliance functions in product and service teams, balancing the offensive-defensive motions of risk-taking and risk-avoidance − a growing consideration when planning new products, services, business models, etc. in financial services.
+Strategic and disruption risks, like competitive challengers and changes in customer behavior, are presenting significant upsets to firms.
+As a result, financial services institutions are moving to embed risk assessment software and compliance functions in product and service teams, balancing the offensive-defensive motions of risk-taking and risk-avoidance − a growing consideration when planning new products, services, business models, etc. in financial services.

 3. Growing Market Ecosystem Complexities